When should students start to prepare for the PSAT – SAT -ACT?

 What is the difference between the SAT and SAT (Subject Tests)?

 The SAT is an admission test required by many colleges as part of the application process.
 It measures reading, writing-language and math skills.
-There is an optional essay.
-Check with the colleges where you want to apply to see if they require the written essay part of the SAT.
-The SAT Subject Tests consist of one-hour exams in a variety of subjects, such as foreign languages, history, sciences, and literature Some colleges use one or more of these exams for admission or placement.
-Some do not require the SAT (Subject Tests) subject exams.
+There is an optional essay (soon to be discontinued in 2021) .
+Check with the colleges where you want to apply to see if they require the written essay part of the SAT before it is discontinued.
+The College Board recently announced that it will also soon be discontinuing to give the Subject Tests.
+Check with the colleges you want to apply to and see if you need to take any Subject tests before they are discontinued in 2021.

 Do you recommend a group course or private tutoring?

 Most students begin with the group course and supplement with semi-private or private tutoring for the types of questions that give them the most difficulty.
 Students with moderate to severe learning disabilities may benefit more from private tutoring.

 Does this course prepare my student for the PSAT or just the SAT, or just the ACT or are there separate courses to prepare for each of these tests?

 What is the difference between the PSAT and the SAT?